interactivethings/catalog/README.md

 # Catalog

-Catalog lets you create beautiful living style guides quickly and easily.
+Catalog lets you create beautiful living style guides with Markdown.

-Content is written in Markdown so you can focus on documenting your components.

 The [standalone version](http://interactivethings.github.io/catalog/#/usage) is completely dependency free, making it trivial to integrate Catalog into your application.

-Catalog can also be [directly integrated into a React app](https://interactivethings.github.io/catalog/#/react) to document components directly.
+Catalog can also be [directly integrated into a React app](https://interactivethings.github.io/catalog/#/react) to develop and document components.

 [Read Catalog's documentation](https://interactivethings.github.io/catalog/) (built with Catalog!) to find out more.